 P.S.
 If you’re confused about your skin type or are wondering if maybe your skin type has changed (yes, that happens pretty commonly) I want to share my free downloadable Skin Type Guide.
 There you will find out what is your skin type so you can better understand which product you should choose from The Ordinary or any other brand you want to try out!

-So anyway, back to The Ordinary and oily skin specifically.
+So anyway, back to The Ordinary skincare routine and oily skin specifically.
 While I don’t like to endorse any one brand, especially when I haven’t had a chance to try out all of the products for a long period of time, I know people have questions about this brand.
 So, I thought I’d share some of my thoughts on a few products that *might* help people with oily skin.
 Keep in mind, I am not an esthetician and these are just my thoughts.
+Some of the links are affiliate links — which is what helps me keep this content free for you!

 No need to drag this out, my top five favorite products from The Ordinary for oily and acne-prone skin are Hyaluronic Acid 2% + B5, Niacinamide 10% + Zinc, EUK 134 0.1%, Azelaic Acid Suspension 10% and Granactive Retinoid 2% Emulsion.